-- Enter an email address where you want to send the test Payment Request along with any amount.
+- Enter an email address where you want to send the test Payment Request and any amount.

 - Enter a Contact name (Optional)

 When you receive the email, click the secure link for the Payment Request.
-Use one of Adyen test credit cards to complete the payform and submit the payment.
+Use one of Adyen’s test credit cards to complete the payform and submit the payment.

-When you click the [Pay] button, you will see a pop-up asking you to authenticate by entering in a password or whatever your issuing bank uses for verifying it’s you making the payment.
+When you click Pay, you will see a pop-up asking you to authenticate by entering in a password or whatever your issuing bank uses for verifying it’s you making the payment.
 This is the second layer of security using SCA.

 Adyen Test Credit Cards

 |Discover||6011 1111 1111 1117||03/2030||737|

 |Diners||3056 9309 0259 04||03/2030||737|